bycolco/bycolco/README.md

 I'm interested in digital privacy, and I enjoy encrypting things.

-🧩 Decentralize all the thinks
+🧩 Decentralize all the thinks.